 Microscopy does not distinguish between E. histolytica (known to be pathogenic), E. bangladeshi, E. dispar, and E. moshkovskii.
-E. dispar and E. moshkovskii have historically been considered nonpathogenic, but new evidence suggests they might cause illness; E. bangladeshi has only recently been identified, so its pathogenic potential is not well understood.
+E. dispar and E. moshkovskii have historically been considered non-pathogenic, but evidence is mounting that E. moshkovskii can cause illness; E. bangladeshi has only recently been identified, so its pathogenic potential is not well understood.
 More specific tests such as EIA or PCR are needed to confirm the diagnosis of E. histolytica.
 Additionally, serologic tests can help diagnose extraintestinal amebiasis.

 For symptomatic intestinal infection and extraintestinal disease, treatment with metronidazole or tinidazole should be followed by treatment with iodoquinol or paromomycin.
 Asymptomatic patients infected with E. histolytica should also be treated with iodoquinol or paromomycin, because they can infect others and because 4%– 10% develop disease within a year if left untreated.

 Food and water precautions (see Chapter 2, Food & Water Precautions) and hand hygiene.
 Avoid fecal exposure during sexual activity.

 Choudhuri G, Rangan M. Amebic infection in humans.
 Indian J Gastroenterol.
 2012 Jul;31(4):153–62.